gurinina/2025_IntroR_and_RStudio/lessons/03-introR-syntax-and-data-structures.md

 species <- c("ecoli", "human", corn)
 ```

-Note that RStudio is quite helpful in color-coding the various data types.
-We can see that our numeric values are blue, the character values are green, and if we forget to surround corn with quotes, it's black.
-What does this mean?
-Let's try to run this code.

 When we try to run this code we get an error specifying that object 'corn' is not found.
 What this means is that R is looking for an object or variable in my Environment called 'corn', and when it doesn't find it, it returns an error.
-If we had a character vector called 'corn' in our Environment, then it would combine the contents of the 'corn' vector with the values "ecoli" and "human".

-Since we only want to add the value "corn" to our vector, we need to re-run the code with the quotation marks surrounding corn.
-A quick way to add quotes to both ends of a word in RStudio is to highlight the word, then press the quote key.

 ```r
 # Create a character vector and store the vector as a variable called 'species'